boschni/json-merger/README.md

 ## Scopes

-Scopes are created while processing operation properties.
+Scopes can be created while processing operation properties.
 If for example a `$merge.with` is being processed then the merger will create a new scope for the `$merge.with` property.
 Or if a `$repeat.value` property is being processed a new scope is created for the `$repeat.value` property.